Community Toilet Scheme Q&A

 12. What are the current participating businesses?

-(see attached visual that is also on the main maps.
-This gives details of the type of facilities available, including male/female/baby changing/disabled - and times of opening.)
+See the image below.
+This gives details of the type of facilities available, including male/female/baby changing/disabled - and times of opening.

 Four businesses are currently participating in the Community Toilet Scheme: